Decorated marked surfaces: spherical twists versus braid twists: Proof of Proposition

 which implies

 Moreover, we have

 Thus $2^\circ$ or $3^\circ$ hold for $(\eta_1',\eta_2')$ by the inductive assumption, which implies that they also hold for $(\eta_1,\eta_2)$ by \eqref{eq:stwist2}.

-\begin{description} \item[Case ii] If the line segment $l$ intersects $\eta_2$.\end{description} Let $Y'$ be their nearest intersection to $Z_0$.
-Then we can decompose $\eta_2$ to $\alpha$ and $\beta$ instead as in Lemma~\ref{lem:dcp}, using the line segment $l'=YZ_0(\subset l)$.
+\begin{description} \item[Case ii] The line segment $l$ intersects $\eta_2$.\end{description} Let $Y'$ be their nearest intersection to $Z_0$.
+Then we can decompose $\eta_2$ to $\alpha$ and $\beta$, using the line segment $l'=YZ_0(\subset l)$ as in Lemma~\ref{lem:dcp}.
 There is a small difference here, that $Z_0$ might be an endpoint of $\eta_2$, so $\alpha$ and $\beta$ are in $\CA(\surfo)$ (i.e. they might be L-arc instead of closed arc).
 Since $Z_0$ is not an endpoint of $\eta_1$, we deduce that

-As $\Int(\TT_0,\alpha)+\Int(\TT_0,\beta)=\Int(\TT_0,\eta_2$, the inductive assumption applies to $(\eta_1,\alpha)$ and $(\eta_2,\beta)$.
+As $\Int(\TT_0,\alpha)+\Int(\TT_0,\beta)=\Int(\TT_0,\eta_2)$, the inductive assumption applies to $(\eta_1,\alpha)$ and $(\eta_1,\beta)$.
 Then $\dim\Hom^\bullet(X_{\eta_1},{X}_{\alpha})$ and $\dim\Hom^\bullet(X_{\eta_1},{X}_{\beta})$ are both zero (for $2^\circ$) and are $\{0,1\}$ for $3^\circ$.
 Either way, we will have $\Hom^\bullet(X_{\eta_1},X_{\eta_2})=2\Int(\eta_1,\eta_2)$ as required.